Harmonisation of law: Substantive criminal law

-Harmonisation of criminal procedural law
+Criminal procedural law

-Harmonisation of criminal procedural law is increasing but its limited by Article 82(2) of the Treaty on the functioning of the European Union (TFEU) which grants the EU the competence to establish minimum standards and not fully uniform rules, which means it only entails adapting national law to European requirements, not completely replacing national law with European standards.
-Adopting appropriate measures regarding the fight against crime should be undertaken to achieve the objective of the EU to provide an area of freedom, security and justice, where the EU has shared competence with Member States.
-The EU has the power to act only as far as the Member States cannot sufficiently do themselves and must not go beyond what is necessary to achieve the objectives of the Treaties.
+Harmonisation of criminal procedural law is increasing, but it is limited by Article 82(2) of the Treaty on the Functioning of the European Union (TFEU), which grants the European Parliament and the Council the competence to establish minimum standards and not fully uniform rules.
+Accordingly, harmonisation of criminal procedural law only entails the adaptation of national laws to European requirements, rather than the complete replacement of national laws with European standards.
+Adopting appropriate measures regarding the fight against crime should be undertaken to achieve the objective of the EU to provide an area of freedom, security and justice, on which the EU has a shared competence with Member States.
+The EU has the power to act only as far as the Member States cannot sufficiently do so themselves and must not go beyond what is necessary to achieve the objectives of the Treaties.